Town Hall Education

 • Ages: 3–18 years old

-Families are told that students should arrive to class in appropriate, comfortable clothing, including shoes, with absolutely no flip flops or open-toe shoes.
-Students are asked to bring a pencil and something to write in, along with any required class materials such as provided scripts.
-The program also recommends that students bring a light snack and a reusable water bottle.
+Families are told that students should arrive to class in appropriate, comfortable clothing, including shoes, with no flip flops or open-toe shoes.
+Students are asked to bring a pencil and something to write in, any required class materials such as provided scripts, and a light snack and reusable water bottle are recommended.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.